 Proof of foreign language proficiency (at least CEFR level B2 in the language of instruction used at the host institution)

-Documents to be presented to the International Office (original documents only; in English or German depending on the language of instruction):
+Documents to be presented to the International Office (original documents or send by e-mail; in English or German depending on the language of instruction):

 FAQs on Language Proficiency

 The host university requires applicants to provide proof of language proficiency.
 In most cases, you can prove the required level of proficiency (typically B2) with the DAAD language certificate.
 If you are interested in taking graduate courses in North America, you will need a TOEFL certificate.